wp-plugins/dreamobjects/readme.txt

 In a perfect world, you have enough to cope with all that.
 When you have a very large site, however, not so much.
 You can try increasing your <a href="http://wiki.dreamhost.com/PHP.ini#Increasing_the_PHP_Memory_Limit">PHP memorylimit</a>, or if your site really is that big, consider a VPS.
 Remember you're using WordPress to run backups here, so you're at the mercy of a middle-man.
 Just because PHP has a hard limit of 2G doesn't mean it'll even get that far.

-If this is happening to you, turn on debugging and check the log.
+If this is still happening, turn on debugging and check the log.
 If the log stalls on creating the zip, then you've hit the memory wall.
 It's possible to increase your memory limit via PHP, <em>however</em> doing this on a shared server means you're probably getting too big for this sort of backup solution in the first place.
 If your site is over 500megs and you're still on shared, you need to seriously think about your future.
 This will be much less of an issue on VPS and dedi boxes, where you don't have the same limits.

 <strong>Where's the Database in the zip?</strong>